-Amortization of discount on retention payable, capitalized as part of construction costs, amounted to nil and ₱4.1 million in 2021 and 2020, respectively (see Note 18).
+Amortization of discount on retention payable, capitalized as part of construction costs, amounted to ₱1.8 million and ₱2.4 million in 2022 and 2021 (see Note 17).

-As at December 31, 2021 and 2020, advances to contractors, included under "Other noncurrent assets" account in the consolidated statements of financial position, amounting to ₱135.9 million and ₱209.1 million, respectively, primarily pertain to advances related to the development of "One Proscenium" projects and "Mall Expansion".
+As at December 31, 2022 and 2021, advances to contractors, included under "Other noncurrent assets" account in the consolidated statements of financial position, amounting to ₱165.4 million and ₱135.9 million, respectively, primarily pertain to advances related to the development of Rockwell Performing Arts Theater, One Proscenium projects and Mall Expansion.

-Lease income earned from investment properties amounted to ₱1,227.8 million, ₱1,149.9 million and ₱1,845.2 million in 2021, 2020 and 2019, respectively.
-Direct operating expenses incurred amounted to ₱399.5 million, ₱430.1 million and ₱641.5 million in 2021, 2020 and 2019, respectively.
+Lease income earned from investment properties amounted to ₱1,889.4 million, ₱1,227.8 million and ₱1,149.9 million in 2022, 2021 and 2020, respectively.
+Direct operating expenses incurred amounted to ₱433.6 million, ₱399.5 million and ₱430.1 million in 2022, 2021 and 2020, respectively.

-As a consequence of the COVID-19 pandemic, the Group provided certain rent concessions to its tenants of commercial spaces in the form of lease payment holidays and lease reduction from March to December 31, 2021.
+As a consequence of the COVID-19 pandemic, the Group provided certain rent concessions to its tenants of commercial spaces in the form of lease payment holidays and lease reduction from March to December 31, 2022.
 The Group accounted for the rent concessions as not a lease modification.
-The rent concessions resulted to reduction in rental income amounted to \$\mathbb{P}456.5\$ million and \$\mathbb{P}512.0\$ million in 2021 and 2020, respectively.
+The rent concessions resulted to reduction in rental income amounted to \$\mathbb{P}84.9\$ million, \$\mathbb{P}456.5\$ million and \$\mathbb{P}512.0\$ million in 2022, 2021 and 2020, respectively.

-The aggregate fair value of the Group's Power Plant Mall amounted to ₱12.9 billion and ₱12.5 billion as at December 31, 2021 and 2020, respectively.
-The aggregate fair value of other investment properties held for lease within the Rockwell Center, The Grove, RBC Sheridan, 8 Rockwell, Santolan Town Plaza, East Bay Retail Row, The Arton Strip, The Vantage Gallery and land held for appreciation amounted to ₱15.4 billion and ₱13.9 billion as at December 31, 2021 and 2020, respectively.
+The aggregate fair value of the Group's Power Plant Mall amounted to ₱12.6 billion and ₱12.9 billion as at December 31, 2022 and 2021, respectively.
+The aggregate fair value of other investment properties held for lease within and outside Rockwell Center and land held for appreciation amounted to ₱16.4 billion and ₱17.7 billion as at December 31, 2022 and 2021, respectively.

-The fair value as at December 31, 2021 and 2020 was determined by independent professionally qualified appraisers.
+The fair value as at December 31, 2022 and 2021 was determined by independent professionally qualified appraisers.
 The fair value represents the amount at which the assets could be exchanged between a knowledgeable, willing buyer and a knowledgeable willing seller in an arm's length transaction at the date of valuation.

-The fair value of the mall and investment properties held for lease within the Rockwell Center, The Grove, RBC Sheridan, 8 Rockwell, Santolan Town Plaza, East Bay Retail Row, The Vantage Gallery and The Arton Strip was arrived at through the use of the "Income Approach," particularly the "Discounted Cash Flow Analysis" which is a financial modelling technique based on explicit assumptions regarding the prospective cash flow to a property.
+The fair value of the mall and investment properties held for lease within and outside Rockwell Center was arrived at through the use of the "Income Approach," particularly the "Discounted Cash Flow Analysis" which is a financial modelling technique based on explicit assumptions regarding the prospective cash flow to a property.
 This analysis involves the projection of a series of periodic cash flows to an operating property.
 To this projected cash flow series, an appropriate discount rate is applied to establish an indication of the present value of the income stream associated with the property being valued.
 In an operating property, periodic cash flow is typically estimated as gross revenue less operating expenses and other outgoings.
 The series of periodic net operating incomes, along with an estimate of the terminal value, anticipated at the end of the projection period, is then discounted at the discount rate, being a cost of capital or a rate of return used to convert a monetary sum, payable or receivable in the future, into present value.
-This is included under Level 3 in the fair value hierarchy (see Note 31).
+This is included under Level 3 in the fair value hierarchy (see Note 30).